 Another colorful important piece is the round stained glass window, 6 meters in diameter located at end of the hall and created by Duccio di Buoninsegna between 1287 and 1290.
 The center of the window tells three stories from the life of the Virgin, the Assumption, the Burial and the Coronation.
-The aptly studied lighting of the ground floor of Museo dell’Opera gives life to the statues and the window.

 The first floor of the museum houses some precious altarpieces from the 14th-18th centuries.
 Some of the artworks by Duccio di Buoninsegna are the painting of Madonna and Child enthroned (Maestà), another one is the painting of Christ on the donkey entering into Jerusalem.
 The Treasury, also on the first floor, houses hundreds of precious sacred objects and reliquaries, while the top floor house is home to a precious collection of paintings and tapestries.

 - Museo dell’Opera Metropolitana del Duomo Opening hours: March – November 10.30 am-7 pm; November – 28th February 10.30 am-5.30 pm.